stateful/homebrew-tap/README.md

-# homebrew-cli
+# homebrew-core

-A homebrew formulae for our CLI
+A home for our Homebrew fomulas.